Khalidd0/ICS321-Project-1/README.md

 Open files in `public/` directly in a browser or host them and let them call the API.
 The HTML files are simple pages that expect the server to be running at `http://localhost:3000` by default.

-## Troubleshooting

-- "Cannot find module 'dotenv'": run `npm install dotenv` (this project includes dotenv in `package.json`)
-- DB connection failed: check `.env` values and ensure MySQL is running and accessible
-- No data shown on guest pages: verify the stored procedures in `database/7_guest_procedures.sql` were imported and that the procedure names match the ones used in `src/controllers/guestController.js`.

-If you want, I can also:

-- Run quick checks on your controllers/routes to ensure the endpoint names and stored procedure names match the SQL.
-- Add example cURL commands or Postman collection.

-## Next steps (suggested)

-- Add API documentation (OpenAPI/Swagger)
-- Add unit/integration tests for controllers
-- Add input validation and request schema checks

----

-Generated README — feel free to ask for more details or for me to commit this change.